The programme for the 3rd FERIA Conference can be found below

 1. Upgrading of Biogas using Ex-situ Biochar Immobilised Bioreactor Approaches.,

-Munira Alateeqi, University of Leeds, UK
+Munira Alateeqi, School of Chemical and Process Engineering, University of Leeds.
+UK

 2. A Comparison of the Baseline Thermal Characteristics and Composition of Hydrochar and Pyrochar from Faecal Sludge and Water Hyacinth.,